How To Use Mica Powders In Epoxy Resin

 Start with a small amount, as you can always add more if needed.
 This will give your piece a shimmery, metallic, or iridescent finish.

-Blend and Customize:
+Blend and Customize

 You can vary the intensity and distribution of the mica powder to create the desired effect.
 Blend different colors of mica powder if you want a unique and custom finish.
-Experiment with various brush strokes or techniques to achieve the look you envision.
+Experiment with various brush strokes or techniques to get the look you envision.

-Optional Sealing:
+Optional Sealing

-If you want to ensure the mica powder remains in place and has a long-lasting finish, you can apply a clear resin sealer over the mica powder.
+You can apply a clear resin sealer over the mica powder.
 Follow the manufacturer’s instructions for the sealer, allowing it to cure properly.

-Final Inspection:
+Final Inspection

 After sealing (if you choose to do so) and allowing everything to cure, inspect your resin piece for any touch-ups or adjustments.
 If you notice any imperfections, you can repeat the application process with more mica powder as needed.

-Dry Brushing:
+Dry Brushing

-Alcohol Inks:
+Alcohol Inks

 Combining alcohol inks with mica powder can result in stunning patterns and textures.
 After your resin has partially cured, apply alcohol inks to the surface, allowing them to spread and blend organically.